desktop/desktop/CONTRIBUTING.md

 ### The Roadmap

-GitHub Desktop recently announced it's
+GitHub Desktop recently announced its
 [1.0 release](https://github.com/blog/2437-announcing-github-desktop-1-0) and
 are working towards deprecating the classic Mac and Windows applications.